 Clear the signing settings of the project file

 Prior to modifying the code signing settings in the build settings file, you should clear the existing values in the project file.
 Xcode will prioritize the project file settings if they are written in both the project and build settings files.

 Do as follows.

 Code Signing Style

-Items in bold are items that have been changed from the inherited values or the default values, and the settings are cleared by using the Delete key.
+Items in bold have been changed from the inherited or default values, and the settings are cleared using the Delete key.

 Edit the build settings file